Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     sudo git clone https://github.com/Ensembl/ensembl-vep.git
     cd ensembl-vep
     sudo chown -R biocbuild:admin .
-    git checkout release/99  # select desired branch
+    #sudo git checkout release/100  # select desired branch

-    # Avoid the hassle of getting HTSlib to compile because ensemblVEP
+    # Avoid the hassle of getting HTSlib to compile because ensemblVEP and
-    # passes 'R CMD build' and 'R CMD check' without that and that's all
+    # MMAPPR2 pass 'R CMD build' and 'R CMD check' without that and that's
-    # we care about.
+    # all we care about.
 No sudo!
     perl INSTALL.pl --NO_HTSLIB
+    # When asked if you want to install any cache files - say no
+    # When asked if you want to install any FASTA files - say no
+    # When asked if you want to install any plugins - say no

 - Finally in `/etc/profile` append `/usr/local/ensembl-vep` to `PATH`.
   Note that the `/etc/profile` file has read-only permissions (factory